morkro/tetrys/README.md

-# Tetrys
+# Tetrys ☳
-Tetris as Progressive Web Application.
+Tetris as Progressive Web Application _(currently still in active development)_.

+## News :fire:
+I am currently searching for a designer to partner me!
+Please get in touch with [me](https://github.com/morkro), if you're interested in collaboration.

 ## Development :wrench:
 This application _requires_ Node.js `>=6.0.0` to run locally and the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for debugging Redux applications.